 #15 – As you water your garden the water will drain more slowly and release the important nutrients into your garden so you can rest assured that your garden is well fertilized.

-#17 – Composting is nature’s way of helping you to save money without having to stress over where to put your leftover vegetable scraps and the leaves you rake.
+#17 – Composting is nature’s way of helping you to save money without having to stress over where to put your leftover vegetable scraps or kitchen scraps and the leaves you rake.

 #18 – You’ll save a lot of time and money by simply allowing your garden to be in a more natural state.
 It will be more beautiful and you’ll have less work to do once you get composting going in your garden.

-#19 – Simply turn your compost pile every few days with a shovel or a pitchfork and allow the materials to decompose or try Grandma’s method.
+#19 – Simply turn your compost piles every few days with a shovel or a pitchfork and allow the organic materials to decompose or try Grandma’s method.
 Once the compost has decomposed you’ll be able to add this to your yard and garden.

 #20 – Composting is the perfect way to upcycle and make your garden more beautiful.